szabgab/perlmaven.com/sites/en/pages/unicode.md

 ## Bi-directional text

 But it is not only characters, symbols, diacritics and paragraphs.
-Unicode also specifies <b>rendering</b>, namely providing composing rules to render a string of base characters and their added diacritics as mentioned above on a two-dimensional medium in its proper reading direction.
+Unicode also specifies **rendering**, namely providing composing rules to render a string of base characters and their added diacritics as mentioned above on a two-dimensional medium in its proper reading direction.